Motorway vignette Belarus 2024 → Price, where to buy it, toll road sections — Kodino

 • The amount of motorway toll depends on the distance travelled, the vehicle category and the number of axles.

-1. Motorway tolls Belarus 2023: Price, payment, toll road section
+1. Motorway vignette Belarus 2024 → Price, where to buy it, toll road sections

 Electronic vignette price list in Belarus 2024